Andasibe Hotel, Andasibe National Park (Perinet), Madagascar

 The rooms are all ensuite with hot running water, toilet, telephone, satellite TV, air conditioning, mini bar, safe, living area and a private terrace.
-The restaurant offers varied menus including typical Malagasy flavours or Oriental cuisine.
+The restaurant offers varied menus including typical Malagasy flavors or Oriental cuisine.
 There is a small treatment room for massages which is a great reward after a day of walking in the forest.

 As well as exploring Andasibe and Mantadia Reserve nearby, you can explore the small private forest which the hotel backs on to.
 In the heat of the day you can relax beside the hotel's swimming pool or head out onto the little river and enjoy some kayaking.

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.

 Eulophélia Lodge is a basic lodge, located 20 minutes south of Andasibe National Park along a very bumpy and dusty dirt track.

 Feon'ny Ala is a quaint Chinese owned hotel situated at the edge of Perinet Reserve.
 The rooms have all the essentials, the wildlife in this area is wonderful and this hotel is in an ideal spot to explore it from.

 Set in beautiful tropical gardens, the Vakona Forest Lodge is perfectly located for visiting the nearby primary and secondary forests in Andasibe, a nature lover’s paradise.